Guidelines for Book Reviews

 A History of Private Life.
 Ed. (or By) Philippe Ariès and Georges Duby.
 Vol. 5, Riddles of Identity in Modern Times, eds.
 Antoine Prost and Gérard Vincent, trans.
 Arthur Goldhammer.
 Cambridge: Belknap Press of Harvard University Press, 1991. vi, 630 pp. Appendix.
 Notes.
 Bibliography.
 Chronology.
 Glossary.
 Index.
 Illustrations.
 Plates.
 Photographs.
 Figures.
 Tables.
 Maps. $39.95, hard bound.
 (If there is no price, capitalize the binding: Paper.)

 Your review will be edited electronically.
-Please your review as an attachment (as a Word document, not a PDF).
+Please send your review as an attachment (as a Word document, not a PDF).
 Please note that we cannot accept fax transmissions.
 You will be contacted by the Managing Editor when your review is being copy edited only if there are outstanding questions.
 We will send you a tear sheet once the review has been published.

 All of us at Slavic Review appreciate your contribution and your service to the profession.
 Thank you for agreeing to write this review.
 For further information, you may write to us at firstname.lastname@example.org.